AkashSingh2002/library-management-system-assignment/README.md

 ## Library management system

-Welcome to the Library Management System GitHub repository!
+Welcome to the Library Management System.
 This web application is designed to simplify the management of books, members, and transactions within a local library.
 With a user-friendly interface and essential features, this tool aims to enhance the overall efficiency and organization of library operations.

 ## Required Tools